connor-mcnaboe/Web-Calculator/README.md

 ### Running the server

-To start the server, run in the WebCalc directory:
+To start the server, run (in the Web-Calculator directory):

 ```
 flask run